dagraham/etm-dgraham/README.md

 * Fuzzy parsing of dates and date times.
 Supposing it is currently Wed, Feb 13 2019:
     * `@s 2` would be interpreted as the date Feb 2, 2019.
-    * `@s 2p` would be interpreted as the datetime 2pm on Feb 13, 2019 in the local timezone.
+    * `@s 2p` would be interpreted as the datetime 2pm on Wed Feb 13 in the local timezone.
-    * `@s 2p fri` would be interpreted as the datetime 2pm Fri, Feb 15 2019 in the local timezone.
+    * `@s 2p fri` would be interpreted as the datetime 2pm Fri, Feb 15 in the local timezone.
-    * `@s 2p fri @z US/Pacific` would be interpreted as the datetime 2pm Fri, Feb 15 2019 in the Pacific timezone.
+    * `@s 2p fri @z US/Pacific` would be interpreted as the datetime 2pm Fri, Feb 15 in the Pacific timezone but would be displayed as the corresponding time in the local timezone.
+    * `@s 2p fri @z float` would be interpreted as the naive datetime 2pm Fri, Feb 15 and would be displayed as such in whatever happens to be the local timezone.
 * Automatic completion for elements you have used before including @z (timezone), @c (calendar), @t (tags), @i (index), @l (location), @n (attendees) and @x (expansion).
 E.g. when entering @z, you can choose from any timezone you have previously used.

 # [Item Types](#toc)